scato/serializer/README.md

 Composite types are not supported.
 If your type reads `array|Foo[]` or `string|null`, you're out of luck.

 The serializer does not support polymorphism.
 If a type says `Foo`, an object will never be deserialized as a subclass of `Foo`.
 The reason for this is that DocBlocks have no way to define discriminators.
-We could use the `@uses` tag to point to properties with default values, so the property/value-pair can be used as a discriminator...
+(We could use the `@uses` tag to point to a property with a default value, so the property/value-pair can be used as a discriminator...)

-There are no hooks you can use.
+Hooks have not been implemented yet.

 ## Credits